MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/get-started/virtual-dc/virtualized-domain-controllers-hyper-v.md

 > [!IMPORTANT]

 > - You shouldn't consider using the following procedure as a replacement for regularly planned and scheduled backups.
-> - **Restores that are performed with the following procedure are not supported by Microsoft and should be used only when there is no other alternative.**
+> - **Restores that are performed with the following procedure are not supported by Microsoft and should be used only when there's no other alternative.**
 > - Don't use this procedure if the copy of the VHD that you are about to restore has been started in normal mode by any virtual machine.

 ## To restore a previous version of a virtual domain controller VHD without system state data backup